 Created By The Mercury 7 Astronauts

 John H. Glenn Jr., one of America’s original Mercury Seven astronauts, in 1962 became the first American to orbit the earth.
-Twenty-six years later, at age 77, he spent nine days in space aboard Space Shuttle Discovery.
+Thirty-six years later, at age 77, he spent nine days in space aboard Space Shuttle Discovery.

 He was born in Cambridge, Ohio, on July 18, 1921.
 While a student at Muskingum College, Glenn learned to fly, then left his studies in 1942 to enter the Naval Aviation Cadet Program, later receiving a Bachelor of Science degree from Muskingum.
 He was commissioned in the Marine Corps in 1943, and served in the Marshall Islands, flying 59 World War II combat missions in F4U fighters.
 After the war, Glenn flew reconnaissance missions in the Pacific and later became an instructor in advanced flight training at Corpus Christi, Tex., and then attended Amphibious Warfare Training at Quantico, Va.
 During the Korean War he flew 63 combat missions in 1951 and 1952 in F-86 Sabre jets.
 In the last nine days of fighting in Korea he shot down three North Korean MIG fighters.
 Following Korea, Glenn was selected for test pilot training, and in 1957 he set a transcontinental speed record from Los Angeles to New York in an F8U jet, the first such flight to average supersonic speed.